 Professor Susan B. Sorenson has a unique interdisciplinary background in epidemiology, sociology, and psychology.
 She moved to Penn in 2006 after more than 20 years at the UCLA School of Public Health.
 Since 1986, she has taught a graduate course in family and sexual violence – the first violence prevention course in a school of public health in the nation.
-She currently teaches three courses that she developed: Foundations of Public Health, Guns & Health, and Non-stranger Violence.
+She currently teaches three courses that she developed: Foundations of Public Health, Public Health and Violence, and Violence in Relationships through the Life Span.

 A primary focus of her work is the social context in which violence occurs, specifically, the norms that shape whether and how violence is tolerated.
 With nearly 150 publications to her credit, Professor Sorenson has published widely in the epidemiology and prevention of violence, including the areas of homicide, suicide, sexual assault, child abuse, battering, and firearms.